 When you ask your dog to perform a command, make sure that they follow through.
-If your dog is not sure what to do, demonstrate the obedience command again!
-Do not give them an obedience command and let it go unheeded, or you are telling your dog that it is okay for them to ignore your obedience commands.
+If your dog is unsure what to do, demonstrate the obedience command again!
+Please do not give them an obedience command and let it go unheeded, or you are telling your dog that it is okay for them to ignore your obedience commands.

-Do NOT enforce commands with punishment or negative reinforcement of any kind -, you do not want to associate training with punishment!
+Do NOT enforce commands with punishment or negative reinforcement of any kind -you do not want to associate training with punishment!
 If your dog ignores an obedience command, get their attention, and show them what you want.
-If your dog does the wrong thing on your command, praise their action (for example, “good down!”) and do a refresher on the obedience command that went ignored.
+If your dog does the wrong thing on your order, praise their action (for example, “good down!”) and do a refresher on the obedience command that went ignored.

 Make Sure Everyone In The House Is On The Same Page

 When teaching your dog obedience commands, everyone in the house must be on board.
-For example, if you are teaching “no” when your dog begs at the dinner table, make sure that the rest of the family continues this example.
+For example, if you are leading “no” when your dog begs at the dinner table, ensure that the rest of the family continues this example.

-Most importantly, when teaching obedience commands, make sure no one contradicts the commands that you are teaching, or you will confuse your dog!
+Most importantly, when teaching obedience commands, ensure no one contradicts the orders you are teaching, or you will confuse your dog!

-Positive reinforcement is crucial when training any dog because it creates an association between training commands and something that your dog finds enjoyable!
-For example, if your dog knows they will get a treat when they sit after you ask them to “sit,” that provides the motivation to do it!
+Positive reinforcement is crucial when training any dog because it creates an association between training commands and something your dog finds enjoyable!
+For example, if your dog knows they will get a treat when they sit after you ask them to “sit,” that motivates them to do it!

-It is important to know what drives your dog when using positive reinforcement.
-For example, some dogs are food-driven, where others are praise or toy-oriented.
+It is essential to know what drives your dog when using positive reinforcement.
+For example, some dogs are food-driven, whereas others are praise or toy-oriented.
 Use what works for your dog!

 Starting Training With Your Pomeranian

-When you begin training your Pomeranian (or any dog), start with the simple commands.
+Start with the simple commands when you begin training your Pomeranian (or any dog).